ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 Enabled the ladder only runewords out of realms.
 This is done by setting to 0 the column "server" in runes.txt file.
-So don't use this column in your mod with this funcion enabled !
+So don't use this column in your mod with this funcion enabled!
 - ActiveLadderRunewords=0		{0:Disabled; 1:Enabled}

 Enabled the ability to open the Cow Portal in a difficulty where the player have already killed the Cow King.
 - ActiveCowPortalWhenCowKingWasKilled=0 {0:Disabled; 1:Enabled}

-More features later... :)
+More features later...:)

-This is my email : ynicolas@worldonline.fr.
+This is my email: ynicolas@worldonline.fr.
 But I don't support PlugY anymore so don't hope any help from me if you have problems.
 Instead go on forums...

-PS : Sorry for english faults ;)
+PS: Sorry for english faults ;)

 ******** THANKS TO ********
 - Blizzard for making Diablo2 and Lord of Destruction.